aleksey-saenko/MusicRecognizer/README.md

 Audile is a music recognition application, that can help you quickly and accurately recognize a music track playing nearby you.
 This application uses the AudD® service as a Music Recognition API.

-I'm developing this application as a pet project where I can improve my coding skills.
-At the same time, I try to make the app reliable for everyday use.

 If you would like to contribute or translate, that is appreciated.

 ## Features